Mack Calvin

 Mack Calvin (born July 27, 1947) is an American former basketball player.

+Calvin excelled in his final season in the collegiate level for USC but was only selected in the 14th round of the NBA draft in 1969.
+He elected to play in the area for the upstart Los Angeles Stars of the American Basketball Association.
+Despite reaching the ABA Finals in his one season with the team, he was traded to The Floridians, where he played for the next two seasons.
+Calvin would play for five different ABA teams in seven seasons while also being named an All-Star five times.
+His 3,067 assists were the second most in ABA history.
+He played for five further teams after the ABA-NBA merger, closing his career out in 1981 with the Cleveland Cavaliers.

-A five-time ABA All-Star, Calvin recorded the second most assists in ABA history, and was later named to the ABA All-Time Team.
+One of nine players to be named to the ABA All-Star Game five times, Calvin was selected to the ABA All-Time Team in 1997.

 High school career

 Calvin was born in Fort Worth, Texas and attended Long Beach Poly in California.

 College career

 A 6'0" point guard from Long Beach City College and the University of Southern California, Calvin was a 14th-round draft pick of the NBA's Los Angeles Lakers in 1969.

 In his final college season, Calvin and his Trojans defeated the UCLA Bruins, 46–44, in Pauley Pavilion, ending several of the Bruins' consecutive win streaks: 17 straight over USC, 41 in a row overall, 45 consecutive in Pacific-8 Conference play, and 51 straight at Pauley.